Research and Enterprise

 I have worked with the supporters of Farnham Craft Town and Craft Town England to develop the programme for 2018 Craft Month as well as run events for the School of Craft and Design and develop two digital network pages to promote Craft Town activities throughout the year.

-During 2019, I put in considerable efforts and energy and won Arts Council England funding to manage, evaluate and support the 2019 October Craft Month Celebrations, training and events.
+During 2019, I have put in considerable efforts and energy and has submitted and Arts Council England funding to manage, evaluate and support the 2019 October Craft Month Celebrations and events.

 England’s Craft Town